Updated for 2020-21 School Year!

 Many families make the decision to homeschool their children.
 Whether it’s for financial reasons, they are unhappy with the public school system or they feel their children will learn better in the comfort of their own home, homeschooling is an option that many families are choosing more and more.
 Although lessons at home are wonderful, opportunities for socialization are also very important.
 That is why I decided to put together a list of fun events, activities and programs geared specifically for homeschooled children.

 Many of the programs I have found are wonderful additions to the curriculum implemented at-home.
 It also helps kids develop important social skills, enhance language development and increase academic knowledge.
+It is important to note that many in-person programs are on hold right now, but many wonderful virtual programs are available.
 I will continue to update this list as I find more brain boosting homeschool programs in NJ.

 Upcoming Homeschool Events and Programs in NJ

 This fall, the Tenafly Nature Center is offering homeschool programs that are 100% outdoors!
 These classes and experiences are a perfect way to enrich your child’s learning.
 They are available for kids in Kindergarten – 12th grade.